BringingFire/rich_clipboard/rich_clipboard/README.md

 ### Firefox

-While "the web" is currently a supported platform, support for Firefox is currently not possible due to its incomplete implementation of the [Clipboard API][2].
-Due to this limitation, the plugin will degrade to plain text only mode in that browser.
-Unfortunately, even that does work in all cases as Flutter's built-in clipboard support is also broken due to additional restrictions placed on the Clipboard API by Firefox.
+While "web" is currently a supported platform, support for Firefox is currently not possible due to its incomplete implementation of the [Clipboard API][2].
+Because of this, the plugin will degrade to plain text only mode in that browser.
+Unfortunately, even that does not work in all cases as Flutter's built-in clipboard support is also broken due to additional restrictions placed on the Clipboard API by Firefox.
 You can find the relevant Flutter bug [here][3].